syncfusion-content/blazor-docs/blazor/combobox/selection.md

 ## Programmatically focus in and focus out the component

-In order to trigger the `FocusAsync()` and `FocusOutAsync()` methods using the instance of the autocomplete, you can use buttons.
+In order to trigger the `FocusAsync()` and `FocusOutAsync()` methods using the instance of the combobox, you can use buttons.
 You can bind the click event of the button to the `FocusAsync()` and `FocusOutAsync()` methods.
-When the button is clicked, it triggers the corresponding method on the autocomplete.
+When the button is clicked, it triggers the corresponding method on the combobox.

 {% highlight Razor %}